almost half a year in books

 I loved this book – it felt familiar and intimate, like talking to a wise friend; as if our thoughts were conversing.
 She reflects on the roles of women in society and women in writing in a way that is warm and relatable and just makes sense in a way that progressed/gave momentum to my own thoughts and reflections.
 It’s short and easy to read and I’ve yet to re-read it but I would imagine it’s the kind of work that imparts something unique based on when it’s read and who it’s read by.

 14. Temporary by Hilary Leichter

 Yet another fantastic book.
 Short and quirky and fun, and unexpectedly jarring in how emotionally relatable it was.
-It’s the kind of book that borders reality in a way that feels simultaneously unsettling and incredibly engrossing.
-Maybe this was because of the cover art, but reading it felt similar to The Mysterious Benedict Society, but for adults.
+It’s the kind of book that borders reality and feels simultaneously unsettling and incredibly engrossing.
+Maybe this was because of the cover art, but the vibes felt similar to The Mysterious Benedict Society, but for adults.
 Highly recommend.

 15. We Have Always Lived in the Castle by Shirley Jackson

 If you can imagine the second after being slapped out of nowhere – where your eyes water and you feel viscerally surprised, stung, and stunned all at once; that’s what reading Shirley Jackson feels like.
 An ominous, beautiful, and engrossing build-up with a slap-in-the-face ending that leaves you to deal with your emotions (you may recognize this feeling from having read The Lottery or having watched Netflix’s The Haunting of Hill House, which was based on her book) – that’s Shirley Jackson through and through.
 Anyway, I loved this book.

 16. The Rhythm of Riddles by Saradindu Bandopadhyay